 Duration: 1 year full-time

-This programme is studied over one year full-time and consists of seven compulsory modules and a choice of optional modules in Stage 1 and a research-led project in Stage 2.
+This programme is studied over one year full-time and consists of seven compulsory modules and a choice of optional modules in Stage 1 with Stage 2 finishing with a piece of research.

 The following modules are indicative of those offered on this programme.
 This list is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.

 This module covers key concepts related to financial risk management, especially market risk in financial institutions.
 It broadly addresses the rationale for practising risk management, followed by approaches to measuring and managing risk.